Community Fibre vs BT broadband

 The only downside to BT Complete WiFi is if it fails to deliver the add-on contract can't be cancelled and has a 24-month minimum term.

-Overall, we think Community Fibre win over BT when it comes to the router provided and also the WiFi guarantee add-on for larger homes and people needing to extend their WiFi signal.
+Overall, we think Community Fibre win over BT when it comes to the router provided, despite the limitations of their WiFi guarantee add-on to just 1Gb and 3Gb plans that not everyone will justify.

 Call plans